ECCC-projects/CabelwayInspector/README.md

 ## Assumptions
 - Users will enter valid inspection data without additional enforcement beyond the implemented validation.
 - The application will be used in an environment where Python 3.8+ is available.
-- The generated PDFs will be stored in the same directory as the application unless otherwise specified.
+- The generated PDFs will be stored in the src directory.

 ## Directory Structure
 ```